 The edge is laser-controlled and persistent honed.
 The serrated teeth are ideal for cutting and slicing software products, especially those that have a firm skin.
 The blade can penetrate most of these materials quickly and saw through wet food items capably as well.

 It also comes with a bonded polypropylene handle.
 This is both comfortable and food safe, and you’ll also enjoy the excellent balance and control that the knife provides.
 A small finger grip at the handle is a final added touch.
 We’d also like to make note of the extremely affordable asking price for this knife, which is far more budget-friendly than what you would expect.
+You can also read our article where are Zwilling knives made.

 The Wusthof counterpart is also precision-forged from a single piece of high carbon stainless steel, so you don’t need to worry about the blade corroding over time.
 It’s not quite as durable as the Zwilling model, of course, but it’s also a little thicker overall to slightly offset this drawback.
 It also comes with a finger guard for added protection and user comfort.